kevzettler/kevzettler.github.com/_posts/2012-9-30-write_your_javascript_like_its_lisp.md

 We've made a few small abstractions.
 We've moved the anonymous functions that handle the button click, Ajax success, and Ajax error into separate named functions.
 Simply giving the anonymous functions names and moving them out of the nested pattern has significantly improved this code.

 Visually the code is now easier to parse.
-Programmatically, the callbacks are now standalone units that can be tested in isolation.
+The callbacks are now standalone units that can be tested in isolation.
 We could easily write a unit test for `ajaxSuccessHandler` that called it with a dummy data object and ensured it was functioning correctly.
 This is significantly harder when nesting anonymous functions.

 Stack traces now become more useful as well.
 Trying to hunt down a bug in a stack trace that is 3 layers deep in anonymous functions is not helpful.
 If the functions are named its much easier to track down issues.